HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 ## Analysis by Metric

 In this section, we will dive down into each metric.
-For those who are less familiar, we include links to articles that explain them in depth.
+For those who are less familiar, we include links to articles that explain that metric in depth.

 ### Time-to-First-Byte (TTFB)